-12.1.1.
+- 12.1.1.
 Medical Peer Review Committee Status.
-The MEC, the Departments, Divisions [if applicable], all Medical Staff, Department and Division [if applicable] committees (whether standing, special, ad hoc, subcommittee, joint committee, task force, Hearing Committee, or Appellate Review Body), as well as the Medical Staff when meeting as a whole, any joint System medical peer review committee, shall be constituted and operate as a "medical peer review committee," "medical committee," and "professional review body," as such terms are defined by Texas and/or federal law, so and are authorized by the Board of Trustees through these Bylaws to engage in Medical Peer Review as defined below.
-This provision shall also apply to any Hospital or other committees engaged in Medical Peer Review at the Hospital, including the Board of Trustees and its committees.
+The Leadership Council, the Clinical Councils, all Medical Staff, and Service Line [if applicable] committees (whether standing, special, ad hoc, subcommittee, joint committee, task force, Hearing Committee, or Appellate Review Body), as well as the Medical Staff when meeting as a whole, any joint System medical peer review committee, shall be constituted and operate as a "medical peer review committee," "medical committee," and "professional review body," as such terms are defined by Texas and/or federal law, and are authorized by the Board of Trustees through these Bylaws to engage in Medical Peer Review as defined below.
+This provision shall also apply to any Hospital or other committees engaged in Medical Peer Review at the Hospital, including the Board of Trustees. - 12.1.2.
+Medical Peer Review Defined.
+"Medical Peer Review" means the evaluation of medical and health care services, including the evaluation of the qualifications and professional conduct of Members, Practitioners, and other individuals holding or applying for Clinical Privileges, and of patient care, treatment, and services provided by them.
+The term includes but is not limited to: - 12.1.2.1.
+The process of credentialing for initial appointment, reappointment, the granting of Clinical Privileges, and reinstatement from LOA; - 12.1.2.2.
+The process of issuing an Adverse Recommendation or Action, including but not limited to Corrective Action, and affording procedural rights of review as provided in the Bylaws; - 12.1.2.3.
+Any evaluation of the merits of a complaint relating to Members, Practitioners or others with Clinical Privileges and issuance of a recommendation or action in that regard; - 12.1.2.4.
+Any evaluation of the accuracy of a diagnosis or quality of the patient care, treatment, or services provided by one of the above individuals or other health care professionals within the Hospital, including but not limited to implementation of the Hospital's QAPI and the review of patient care, treatment, or services by another Practitioner, whether or not a member of the Medical Staff, or another individual with Clinical Privileges;

-Tex.
+&lt;sup>91 Tex.
 Occ.
 Code Sec.
 151.002(a)(8); Tex.
 Health & Safety Code Sec.
 161.031; 42 USC Sec.
 11151(11).
+Tex.
+Occ.
+Code Sec.
+151.002.